 Filing a lawsuit after a construction accident injury is the best way to recover all of your medical costs, lost wages, and other damages.
 But unfortunately, the timeline of your lawsuit can be difficult to predict.

 Some lawsuits can take several years to fully resolve.
 And while many cases do result in a speedy settlement, it’s best for injured clients to set realistic expectations going into the litigation process.
 They have to be confident that the damages they seek are substantial, as there are limited options for recovering losses any other way.
 In other words, a lawsuit is always worth the wait.
+If you have been injured in a construction accident, you should contact an attorney to begin the process right away.

 Many factors can affect the length of a construction site accident settlement case.
 You should discuss these factors with your construction accident lawyer in New York, allowing you to set expectations and strategize moving forward.